Handling Connections Concurrently

 }

-Now we are using both concurrency and parallelism to handle multiple requests at the same time!
+Now we are using both cooperative multitasking concurrency and preemptive multitasking to handle multiple requests at the same time!
 See the section on multithreaded executors for more information.